We currently have the following vacancies, please ensure you are scrolling down to the bottom:

 - 32.5 hrs per week

 Shield Row Primary School is one of seven schools that form part of Tudhoe Learning Trust.
-We are seeking to appoint a qualified Teaching Assistant to join our team on a Fixed Term Contract starting on 2nd September 2025 until 17th July 2026 working in reception.
+We are seeking to appoint an experienced Teaching Assistant to join our team on a fixed term basis starting on 2nd September 2025 until 17th July 2026 working in KS2.
 The hours of work will be 8.30am until 4pm Monday to Friday during term time.

 The successful candidate will: